Life Events: Working Overseas

 Foreign Tax Credit (FTC)

 Example: Alex, an American working in Canada, paid Canadian income taxes on his earnings.
-To avoid double taxation, he claimed the Foreign Tax Credit (FTC) on his U.S. tax return for the taxes paid to Canada.
-This credit reduced his U.S. tax liability, ensuring he didn’t pay more than necessary on his foreign-earned income.
+To help avoid double taxation, he claimed the Foreign Tax Credit (FTC) on his U.S. tax return for qualifying taxes paid to Canada.
+Depending on his overall tax situation, the credit reduced his U.S. tax liability, helping ensure he didn’t pay more than necessary on his foreign-earned income.

 Foreign Accounts and Assets Reporting